useverto/alpha-interface/.github/commits-style.md

 # Commit style guide

 ## Why?
 We value transparency and readability.
-Maintaining a consistant and clear structure of commits is a priority for us.
+Maintaining a consistent and clear structure of commits is a priority for us.

 ## How?
 You can create a commit like this: